 A balloon mortgage comes with an unusual twist.
-You make normal monthly payments for a set period of time (usually five to seven years) and then you have to make one large payment to pay off the remaining balance of the loan.
+You make normal monthly payments for a set period of time (usually five to seven years) and then you have to make one large payment to cover the remaining balance of the loan.
 That large payment is the “balloon” part of a balloon loan.
 And depending on the size of your mortgage, that payment can be tens of thousands of dollars.

-The Advantages of a Balloon Loan
+Advantages of a Balloon Mortgage

 Balloon mortgages should come with a lower interest rate than either fixed-rate or adjustable-rate mortgages, making them a cheaper loan for the right consumers.